ayyash/cricket/README.md

 - "cr" -> "nn" (angular selector prefix)
 - rename assets/js/cricket.js to `newname.js`

+## Cricket flavors

+The main branch contains everything, different combinations are added in different branches.
+TODO:
+[ ] Add explanation of each flavor here.

 ## NPM commands

 The following commands in npm to help you get going: